Would-Be Burglar Gets Stuck in Chimney

 Burglar Stuck in Chimney Gets Rescued – And Arrested

 Santa didn’t arrive early this year.
 Quite the reverse.
-A man suspected of attempting to rob a home got himself stuck as he slid down the home’s chimney Santa-style and had to be rescued by firefighters.
+A burglar attempting to rob a home got himself stuck as he slid down the home’s chimney Santa-style and had to be rescued by firefighters.

 According to USA Today, police in Claremont CA received calls about sounds of screaming coming from a local home on October 1.
 At about 10 a.m., callers reported hearing someone screaming for help from a house in the 700 block of Via San Simon.